Mushroom and Turkey Italian Sausage Stuffed Shells

 - Sea salt and fresh cracked pepper, to taste

 - 3 cups of mushroom marinara (or store-bought sauce)

 - 12 jumbo pasta shells, cooked per instructions

 How to Make Mushroom and Turkey Italian Sausage Stuffed Shells

 Preheat the oven to 375 degrees.
 Heat the olive oil in a large skillet over medium heat.
 Once hot, add the turkey Italian sausage (removed from casing), and cook until crumbled.
 Add the mushrooms and onions then sauté until golden brown, about 5-6 minutes.
 Add the minced garlic and continue to cook, stirring constantly, for 1 minute.
 Remove from heat and let cool.

-In a large bowl combine the ricotta, the mozzarella, Parmesan, the egg, the spinach, fresh basil, the nutmeg, sea salt and fresh cracked pepper, to taste.
+In a large bowl combine the ricotta, mozzarella, Parmesan, egg, spinach, fresh basil, nutmeg, sea salt, and fresh cracked pepper, to taste.
 Mix thoroughly then add the turkey, Italian sausage, mushroom, and onion sauté then combine.
 Taste mixture and re-season if needed.

 Pour 1 1/2 cups of marinara in the bottom of a baking dish that has been coated with cooking spray.
 Place the 12 cooked shells in the pan.
 Stuff each shell with the ricotta mixture.
 Pour the remaining sauce over the stuffed shells.

 Cover with tin foil and bake for 35 minutes.
 Top with fresh chopped basil.
 Enjoy.